 to keep abreast with recent findings.

-This year the theme of the symposium has been: "A physiological approach to the sick child in anaesthesia and intensive care".
-The brochure of the 2017 edition of the Masterclass can be dowloaded by clicking here.
+This year the theme of the symposium has been: "A physiological approach to monitoring in anaesthesia and intensive care".
+The brochure of the 2018 edition of the Masterclass can be dowloaded by clicking here.

 During the second day of the symposium is organized the traditional annual brainstorming.
 The different research groups that compose the Hedenstierna Laboratory offer presentations of their state-of-the-art research.
 Around the table sit young researchers and senior scientists, including the speakers and the moderators of the symposium.
 The time frame of the presentations is organized to allow elaborate and open discussions, with direct and frank questions in a pure scientific spirit.
 The attendance is subjected to personal invitation.